This Georgia legal guide explains how health insurance may pay your medical bills after a car accident and until your injury case settles.

-If you give the hospital your private health insurance, they will most likely send the medical bills directly to your health insurance company.
-Your health insurance will then send you a copy of the statements, what the health insurance paid, and any cost you may be responsible for covering.
+If you give the hospital your private medical insurance, they will most likely send the medical bills directly to your health insurance company.
+Your insurance company will then send you a copy of the statements, what the insurance paid, and any cost you may be responsible for covering.

 Additionally, first-care providers such as ambulances or hospital emergency rooms may not require immediate payment, unless you refuse to provide insurance information.
 Medical providers will work with you to provide the care you need and then bill your insurance company.

 If you have received a bill from the hospital or ambulance, this bill should be sent to your medical insurance company as soon as possible.
 If you have a personal injury lawyer, you may give the law office your bill and ask that the attorney submit the bill to insurance.
 Doing nothing can result in you owing the bill personally.
 Your health insurance plan will then deal with the emergency room, doctor or ambulance company.